Explore

 Boyhood Review

-Posted : 9 years, 11 months ago on 10 December 2014 02:53 (A review of Boyhood)
+Posted : 10 years ago on 10 December 2014 02:53 (A review of Boyhood)

 As of recently I have been noticing a change in my movie watching.
 It's becoming harder and harder to impress me or have me engaged with something enough.
 I have a hard time turning off my critical brain, often correctly predicting plot points and character moments well in advance.
 I've watched too many movies, seen behind the curtains and know too much for it to be wholly magical anymore.
 I don't think I'm alone on this feeling either.
 To me, this summer's lineup of effects-heavy event pictures seem to talk down and cater to the lowest common denominator of moviegoers.
 Grown-Inducing, overlong, ear-ringing schlock that fails to leave as big of an impression in the viewer's mind as the studios wish them to be.
 The budgets are inflated to such and extent in order to create these big "eye-popping cinematic moments" in order to simply get asses in seat that the filmmakers forget the two most important elements in movies: story and character.